-Street Law relies on the creativity of it's trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend a weekend training session held at our Edinburgh office.
+Street Law relies on the creativity of its trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend a weekend training session held at our Edinburgh office.
 The weekend is intense, interactive and learner centred but mainly, it's lots of fun!
-Training weekends are usually held in October and you should contact Lyndseythomson@lawscot.org.uk for further information regarding our next training event.
+Training weekends are held in January and you should contact Lyndseythomson@lawscot.org.uk for further information regarding our next training event.

 If you are interested in becoming a Street Law trainer, please read the information below to ensure that you are eligible to participate and contact Lyndseythomson@lawscot.org.uk to register your interest.

-- You must be a current LLB student (for Graduate Entry LLB only 1st year students will be accepted)
+- You must be a current LLB student (for Graduate Entry LLB only first year students will be accepted)

-- You must commite to at least 2 programmes per year or complete at least 8 lessons per year,
+- You must commit to at least two programmes per year or complete at least eight lessons per year

 - You will be required to submit one lesson plan prior to attending the training which you will develop, use and share with fellow Street Law trainers,

 - You must return a signed Street Law agreement prior to undertaking the second lesson of your programme

 - You must complete a Street Law diary and submit a final reflection on completion of each programme

 - You must provide cover for lessons where possible / find cover for any classes you are unable to attend